microsoft/vsts-jboss-wildfly/README.md

 ## Deploy applications to JBoss EAP 7 and WildFly 8 and above

 1. Open your build definition and add the "JBoss EAP / WildFly Deployer CLI" task.
-The task can be found in the "Utility" section.
+The task can be found in the "Deploy" section.

    ![WildFly/Deployment task](Tasks/images/deploymenttask.png)